CodeYourFuture/curriculum/content/js2/blocks/multiple-params/index.md

 }
 ```

-#### 🎯 Sub-goal 2: iterate through the key-value pairs and update the query params object
+#### 🎯 Sub-goal 2: add each key-value pair in the array to the query params object

 Once we've got an array we can iterate through the key-value pairs and update the `queryParams` object each time.